 Your initial appointment will consist of an evaluation and consultation explaining your diagnosis and treatment options.
 We will complete an in-depth medical and dental health history and a thorough examination to measure for bone loss, loose teeth, bite, oral cancer screening and signs of periodontal disease.
-Once Dr. Helm reviews all the options with you, only then can you make an educated decision as to which course of action is best for you.
+Once Drs.
+Helm or Peterson reviews all the options with you, only then can you make an educated decision as to which course of action is best for you.

 Please assist us by providing the following information at the time of your consultation: